cube-drone/build-a-the-web-presentation/README.md

 #### Process Concurrency
 "But languages like python, ruby, or PHP don't support concurrency"

 Now, for those of you in the know, you know I'm sort-of lying about that - each of those languages has support for async and threads if you go spelunking in them - but let's pretend for just a moment you build a standard flask or django application in Python - that application can really, truly, only process one request at a time.
 It gets a request, and it has to respond to that request before it can move on to the next one.
-I've already said that this would be slow - but Python and PHP have been used to power some of the biggest websites on the internet?
+I've already said that this would be slow - but Python and PHP have been used to power some of the biggest websites on the internet.
 How do they do that?

 Well, your operating system has concurrency built in.
 When you're launching a Python program in production, you're actually launching dozens of processes, each containing an identical Python program with its own fully independent memory.
 Then, an external program - an http server - load balances requests to all of these internal processes.
 In many cases this external program will also manage the whole process lifecycle for these internal processes.
 This external program is almost always written by people who are very smart about writing high performance code, so you're leaning on them to do a lot of the heavy lifting for you.
-All of the actual concurrency is provided by your operating system's scheduler - which, thanks to the fact that the processes don't share anything, means that you barely have to think about it at all.
+All of the actual concurrency is provided by your operating system's scheduler - which, thanks to the fact that the processes don't share anything, means that you barely have to think about concurrency at all.

 This process-based concurrency model is the simplest, the easiest to deal with.
 From the point of view of the program you're writing, there is no concurrency.
 You just have to respond to one request at a time.